We can supply our flowrappers and customer upgrades fully configured for

-Buying one of our 'better than new' machines or upgrading your own allows you to use these new films as well as meet inevitable future legislative demands.
+One of our remanufactured machines, or upgrading your own, allows you to meet the increasingly 'green' demands of your customers as well as meet inevitable future legislation.

 The environmental impact of throwing away a flow wrapper and replacing it with a new one is significant.
 Manufacturing any substantial machine is costly both in terms of the commercial cost to your business and to the planet - from mining it's raw materials to delivering the finished item has an environmental impact beyond what most of us would imagine.
 Some basic research will astound you - it did us!